What`s new in penile cancer research and treatment?

 In some cases, laser therapy can cure or control the disease in its early stages and preserve the appearance and function of the penis.
 Research is being done to identify the best type of laser to use in these early tumors.

 Doctors have looked at using different drugs to treat penile cancer, such as irinotecan (Camptosar®) and interferon.
+One drug being studied now is dacomitinib.
+This drug targets a protein called EGFR, and it has side effects that are different from traditional chemotherapy.

 Scientists are learning much more about how certain genes called oncogenes and tumor suppressor genes control cell growth and how changes in these genes cause normal cells to become cancerous.
 The ultimate goal of this research is gene therapy -- replacing the damaged genes in cancer cells with normal genes to stop the abnormal behavior of these cells.